ganeti/ganeti/doc/design-2.0.rst

 within the locking library, which, for simplicity, will just use alphabetical order.

+Each lock has the following three possible statuses:

+- unlocked (anyone can grab the lock)
+- shared (anyone can grab/have the lock but only in shared mode)
+- exclusive (no one else can grab/have the lock)

 Handling conversion to more granularity
 +++++++++++++++++++++++++++++++++++++++

-In order to convert to a more granular approach transparently each time we split a lock into more we'll create a "metalock", which will depend on those sublocks and live for the time necessary for all the code to convert (or forever, in some conditions).
+In order to convert to a more granular approach transparently each time we split a lock into more we'll create a "metalock", which will depend on those sub-locks and live for the time necessary for all the code to convert (or forever, in some conditions).
 When a metalock exists all converted code must acquire it in shared mode, so it can run concurrently, but still be exclusive with old code, which acquires it exclusively.